Whitesnake: Comparisons to Led Zeppelin

 As Whitesnake's style evolved in the mid to late 1980s, they began to draw unfavourable comparisons to Led Zeppelin.
-Tracks like "Slow an' Easy", "Still of the Night" and "Judgement Day" have been accused of copying Led Zeppelin, while David Coverdale has been accused of imitating singer Robert Plant.
+Songs like "Slow an' Easy", "Still of the Night" and "Judgement Day" have been accused of copying Led Zeppelin, while David Coverdale has been accused of imitating singer Robert Plant.
 Responding to the claims, Coverdale jokingly stated in 1987: "I guess it's quite a compliment to be placed in a class like that."
 The comparison was exacerbated when Coverdale teamed up with Led Zeppelin guitarist Jimmy Page to release the album Coverdale–Page in 1993.
-In the press, Plant would refer to Coverdale as "David Cover-version".
+In the press, Plant would refer to Coverdale as "David Cover-version" among other taunts, which was not well received by Coverdale nor Page.

 Coverdale denied any notion of plagiarism, stating: "I don't know how accurate the comparison is.
 People shouldn't forget that I worked in Deep Purple for a number of years, so my pedigree in hard rock is quite strong.
 I understand that bands like Whitesnake, Purple and Led Zeppelin all play a solid powerful brand of rock, but I don't think we're coming from the same place musically."
-Neil Murray laid some of the blame on John Kalodner, who he claimed began pushing Whitesnake in a more Led Zeppelin-like direction.
+Neil Murray laid some of the blame on John Kalodner, who allegedly began pushing Whitesnake in a more Led Zeppelin-like direction.
+"We were sort of under instructions to be the Led Zeppelin for the 1980s, because there was this huge gap in the market", remarked Murray.
+As for the comparisons to Plant, Coverdale said they are "both from a similar school of influences and inspirations and singers [...]
+I can tell you precisely who Robert listened to to develop the voice he has, which is Stevie Marriott and Terry Reid and that screaming blues voice isn't copyrighted by Robert and that's something that I've grown up doing too".